 The CO2 emission factors are country-specific and come from Fenhann and Kilde (1994).
 For LNG, however, the CO2 emission factor is estimated by the Danish gas transmission company, Energinet.dk, based on gas analysis data.
-For LPG, the emission factor source is EMEP/EEA (2016).
+For LPG, the emission factor source is EMEP/EEA (2019).

-The N_2O emission factors are taken from the EMEP/EEA guidebook; EMEP/EEA (2016) for road transport and non road machinery, and IPCC (1997) for national sea transport and fisheries as well as aviation.
+The N_2O emission factors are taken from the EMEP/EEA guidebook; EMEP/EEA (2019) for road transport and non-road machinery, and IPCC (2006) for national sea transport and fisheries as well as aviation.

-For all mobile sources, the emission factor source for BC, NH3 and PAH is the EMEP/EEA guidebook (EMEP/EEA, 2016).
+For all mobile sources, the emission factor source for NH_3 , PAH and PCB is the EMEP/EEA guidebook (EMEP/EEA, 2019).
+For BC the emission factor source is Comer et al. (2017) for sea transport and fisheries.
+The BC emission factors for the remaining inventory categories come from (EMEP/EEA, 2019).
 The heavy metal emission factors for road transport and other mobile sources originate from Winther and Slentø (2010).
-For national sea transport and fisheries, the heavy metal emission factor source is the EMEP/EEA guidebook (EMEP/EEA, 2016).
-For HCB and PCB's the emission factors come from Nielsen et al. (2014).
+For national sea transport and fisheries, the heavy metal emission factor source is the EMEP/EEA guidebook (EMEP/EEA, 2019).
+For HCB the emission factors come from Nielsen et al. (2014).
 For civil aviation jet fuel, no heavy metal emission factors are proposed due to lack of data.

 In the case of military ground equipment, due to lack of fleet/activity and emission data, aggregated emission factors for gasoline and diesel are derived from total road traffic emission results.
-For piston engine aircraft using aviation gasoline, aggregated emission factors for conventional cars are used.
+For piston engine aircraft using aviation gasoline, emission factors from (EMEP/EEA, 2019) are used.

-For railways, specific Danish measurements from the Danish State Railways (DSB) (Mølgård, 2017) are used to calculate the emission factors of NO_x , VOC, CO and TSP, and a $NMVOC/CH_4$ split is made based on DCE judgment.
+For railways, specific Danish measurements from the Danish State Railways (DSB) (Mølgård, 2019) are used to calculate the emission factors of NO_x, VOC, CO and TSP, and a NMVOC/CH4 split is made based on DCE judgment.

-For agriculture, forestry, industry, household gardening and recreational craft, the NO_x , VOC, CO and TSP emission factors are derived from various European measurement programmes; see IFEU (2004, 1999) and Winther et al. (2006).
-The $NMVOC/CH_4$ split is taken from IFEU (1999).
+For agriculture, forestry, industry, household gardening and recreational craft, the NO_x , VOC, CO and TSP emission factors are derived from various

+European measurement programmes; see IFEU (2004, 1999) and Winther et al. (2006).
+The NMVOC/CH4 split is taken from IFEU (1999).

-For national sea transport and fisheries, the NO_x emission factors predominantly come from the engine manufacturer MAN Diesel & Turbo, as a function of engine production year.
-The CO and VOC emission factors come from the Danish TEMA2010 emission model (Trafikministeriet, 2010).
-TSP emission factors are provided by IMO (2015), whereas the PM{10} and $PM{2.5}$ size fractions are obtained from MAN Diesel & Turbo.
+For national sea transport and fisheries, the NO_x emission factors predominantly come from the engine manufacturer MAN Energy Solutions, as a function of engine production year.
+The CO and VOC emission factors come from the Danish TEMA2015 emission model (Ministry of Transport, 2015).
+TSP emission factors are provided by IMO (2015), whereas the PM{10} and $PM{2.5}$ size fractions are obtained from MAN Energy Solutions.

-Specifically for the ferries used by Mols Linjen new NO_x, VOC and CO emission factors are provided by Kristensen (2008), originating from measurement results by Hansen et al. (2004), Wismann (1999) and PHP (1996).
-Kristensen (2013) has provided complimentary emission factor data for new ferries used by Mols Linjen.
-For the LNG fuelled ferry in service on the Hou-Sælvig route NO_x , NMVOC, CO and TSP emission factors are taken from Bengtsson et al. (2011).
+Specifically for the ferries used by Mols Linjen, NO_x, VOC and CO emission factors are provided by Kristensen (2008), originating from engine measurements (Hansen et al., 2004; Wismann, 1999; PHP, 1996).
+Complimentary emission factor data for new ferries is provided by Kristensen (2013) and engine load specific emission data is provided by Nielsen (2019).
+For the LNG fueled ferry in service on the Hou-Sælvig route NO_x, NMVOC, CO and TSP emission factors are taken from Bengtsson et al. (2011).

-For ship diesel and residual oil fuelled engines VOC/CH4 splits are taken from EMEP/EEA (2016), and all emission factors are shown in Annex 13.
+For ship diesel and residual oil fuelled engines VOC/CH_4 splits are taken from EMEP/EEA (2019), and all emission factors are shown in Annex 13.

-The source for aviation (jet fuel) emission factors is the EMEP/EEA guidebook (EMEP/EEA, 2016).
-For a number of different representative aircraft types, the EMEP/EEA guidebook comprises fuel flow and NO_x , CO and VOC emission indices for the four LTO modes and distance based emission factors for cruise.
-For auxiliary power units (APU), ICAO (2011) is the data source for APU load specific NO_x , CO and VOC emission factors for different APU aircraft groups to be linked with the different representative aircraft types.
-VOC/CH_4 splits for aviation are taken from EMEP/EEA (2016).
+The source for aviation (jet fuel) emission factors is the EMEP/EEA guidebook (EMEP/EEA, 2019).
+For a number of different representative aircraft types, the EMEP/EEA guidebook comprises fuel flow and NO_x, CO and VOC emission indices for the four LTO modes and distance based emission factors for cruise.
+For Auxiliary power units (APU), ICAO (2011) is the data source for APU load specific NO_x, CO and VOC emission factors for different APU aircraft groups to be linked with the different representative aircraft types.
+VOC/CH4 splits for aviation are taken from EMEP/EEA (2019).